Running Strides: Neuromuscular Training For Runners

 If you’re pushed for time, and want to complete a running session that provides good technical ‘bang for your buck‘, strides are a great option!

-Alternatively add a set of strides into any of your running sessions, between the end of the warm-up and the start of your main workout.
+Alternatively add a set or two of running strides into any of your training sessions, between the end of the warm-up and the start of your main workout.
 This will help prepare your body for the running workout ahead, getting the body neurologically prepared and fired-up for running with efficient form.

 Once comfortable with the concept, try adding a set of strides to the end of your long run – but be cautious with the maximum pace you reach when fatigued.
 This provides a great stimulus for your legs to get used to holding good form and cadence when fatigued, as well as providing a good dynamic stretch which may help recovery after your long steady session.

 There are numerous ways of performing a set of strides.
 Personally, I like to first warm-up properly with a 10-15min easy run, then some dynamic stretches and drills, then I do the following:

 - 5 sets of 200m

 Each 200m run as: 50m easy -> 100m accelerate to 95% of max -> 50m easy -> walk back